OlisaNsonwu/diyar/README.md

 `diyar` is an `R` package for linking records with shared characteristics.
-The linked records represent an entity, which depending on the context of the analysis can represent unique patients, infection episodes, overlapping periods of care, clusters or other occurrences as defined by a case definition.
-Each entity is assigned an uniquely identifiable number.
+The linked records represent an entity, which depending on the context of the analysis can be unique patients, infection episodes, overlapping periods of care, clusters or other occurrences as defined by a case definition.
 This makes it useful in ordinarily complex analyses such as record linkage,
 contact or network analyses e.t.c.

-The main functions `links()`, `episodes()` and `partitions()`.
-They are flexible in terms of what and how they compare records, as well as what are considered matches.
+The main functions are `links()`, `episodes()` and `partitions()`.
+They are flexible in regards to how they compare records, as well as what are considered matches.
 Their functionality can sometimes overlap however, each is better suited to particular use cases:

 -   `links()` - link records with no relevance to an index record.
 For example, deterministic record linkage